Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/structure-and-file-types.md

   - **description**: Used by `collection` config to determine custom routing.
 You can read more about Collections in the collections section of the _working with templates_ guide.

 ##### body
 The information located under headmatter represents the content body.
-Body content is freeform and will be parsed as by the file extension included in the file path.
-In the case of the example above, the file is `.txt` and will be available in the template as such.
+Body content is freeform and gets parsed as by the file extension included in the file path.
+In the case of the example above, the file is `.txt` and is available in the template as such.

 ## Spec Files